 Master of Public Health students can expect a rigorous and rewarding program of study centered around the principles and practice of Public Health.
 Due to the nature of this degree, no core course substitutions or waivers can be allowed.
 Should a student wish to appeal the substitution waiver rule they may petition the ISU Graduate School.

-Classes are offered online in an asynchronous fashion where students have learning modules with shared due dates with classmates throughout each semester.
+Classes are offered online and in-person in an asynchronous fashion where students have learning modules with shared due dates with classmates throughout each semester.

 MPH students have access to faculty through limited enrollment in a small online learning environment.
 In addition, all full-time faculty maintain regular office hours and are available to assist and advise students in-person or through teleconference.
 Students are strongly encouraged to converse with their advisor on a regular basis.
 Office hours are posted in course syllabi.
 However, appointments for other than posted hours are encouraged.